If you have old silver items around your house — even if they're broken or out of style — they're still worth something.

 Some coin shops will pay you the scrap value of common silver coins.
 Note that if you have rare silver coins, they’ll likely be worth more than their silver content.

-What is the scrap silver price?
+What is scrap silver worth?

 The scrap silver price is based on the spot price of silver.
 Your silver scrap is worth as much as the pure silver it contains.